paralax/ColossalOpera/intermediate/ZZ_heightmap_of_boxes.md

 ##Input

 Input shall begin with two space separated integers `N` and `M` on the first line.
-Following that will be `N` lines with `M` characters each which represent the ASCII art diagram.
+Following that will be `N` lines with `M` characters (including spaces) each which represent the ASCII art diagram.

 ##Output